, September 22, 2023

 me a small wedge of the world.

-Behind me, the family room,
+Behind me, the family room

-the breakfast meal under covers,
+the breakfast meal under covers

-today it is a picture, the table,
+today it is a picture, the table

-past lunch, waits to be visited.
+past lunch, waiting to be visited.

 Behind me, television and noise

-about the poison in the air,
+about the poison in the air

 the noise has curious fingers